johnschoeman/sprinkles-of-functional-programming/deck.md

 ### Ask
 how you expect requirements
-will change before beging a task.
+will change before beginning a task.

 ^
   A good way to decide which task goes to which is by asking what is more